niklashagemann/chord_visualiser_Processing/chord-visualiser-Oct_2021/Readme.txt

 Updates, October 2021:
-read-in and sort alphabetically the song files in the 'data' folder.
-Export PDFs to the 'exports' folder.
+1. Read-in and sort alphabetically the song files in the 'data' folder.
+2. Export PDFs to the 'exports' folder.